llSourcell/IPMQuickstart-iOS/README.md

 Just compile and run the project and you're good to go!
 The app will generate a username and autoconnect to the 'general' channel

 ![screenshot of chat app](http://i.imgur.com/WOpm5qe.png)

 ## License

-MIT

-# IP Messaging Starter Application for iOS, using Objective-C

-## License